housewifeRN/deepnet/deepnet/examples/multimodal_dbm/README.txt

 ############################
-MULTIMODAL DEEP BELIEF NETS
+MULTIMODAL DEEP BOLTZMANN MACHINES

 Nitish Srivastava
 University of Toronto
 ############################
-This code trains a Multimodal DBN on the MIR-Flickr dataset.
+This code trains a Multimodal DBM on the MIR-Flickr dataset.
 The implementation uses GPUs to accelerate training.

 (1) GET DATA